YexuanXiao/blog/_posts/2023/2023-04-19-Programing-Memory-Models-en.md

 Unlike Java, C++ gives no guarantees to programs with races.
 Any program with a race anywhere in it falls into “[undefined behavior](https://blog.regehr.org/archives/213).”
 A racing access in the first microseconds of program execution is allowed to cause arbitrary errant behavior hours or days later.
 This is often called “DRF-SC or Catch Fire”: if the program is data-race free it runs in a sequentially consistent manner, and if not, it can do anything at all, including catch fire.

-For a longer presentation of the arguments for DRF-SC or Catch Fire, see Boehm, “[Memory Model Rationales](http://open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2176.html#undefined)” \(2007\) and Boehm and Adve, “[Foundations of the C++ Concurrency Memory Model](https://www.hpl.hp.com/techreports/2008/HPL-2008-56.pdf)” \(2008\).
+For a longer presentation of the arguments for DRF-SC or Catch Fire, see Boehm, “[Memory Model Rationales](http://open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2176.html#undefined)” (2007) and Boehm and Adve, “[Foundations of the C++ Concurrency Memory Model](https://www.hpl.hp.com/techreports/2008/HPL-2008-56.pdf)” (2008).

 Briefly, there are four common justifications for this position:

-* C and C++ are already rife with undefined behavior, corners of the language where compiler optimizations run wild and users had better not wander or else.
-What's the harm in one more\?
+- C and C++ are already rife with undefined behavior, corners of the language where compiler optimizations run wild and users had better not wander or else.
+What's the harm in one more?
-* Existing compilers and libraries were written with no regard to threads, breaking racy programs in arbitrary ways.
+- Existing compilers and libraries were written with no regard to threads, breaking racy programs in arbitrary ways.
 It would be too difficult to find and fix all the problems, or so the argument goes, although it is unclear how those unfixed compilers and libraries are meant to cope with relaxed atomics.
-* Programmers who really know what they are doing and want to avoid undefined behavior can use the relaxed atomics.
+- Programmers who really know what they are doing and want to avoid undefined behavior can use the relaxed atomics.
-* Leaving race semantics undefined allows an implementation to detect and diagnose races and stop execution.
+- Leaving race semantics undefined allows an implementation to detect and diagnose races and stop execution.

 Personally, the last justification is the only one I find compelling, although I observe that it is possible to say “race detectors are allowed” without also saying “one race on an integer can invalidate your entire program.”